 Each class is taught by faculty members who have real-world experience.

-The education department is accredited by the Illinois State Board of Education (ISBE) and the Council for Accreditation of Educator Preparation (CAEP).Get Started
+All programs offered through the education department are accredited by the Illinois State Board of Education (ISBE) and the Council for Accreditation of Educator Preparation (CAEP).Get Started

 Course details are based on information available at the time of publication.
 Specific program requirements are subject to change.